-Since Facebook announced its Libra stablecoin project back in June, it has faced tough scrutiny from regulatory bodies, central banks, and politicians worldwide.
+Facebook announced its Libra stablecoin project back in June.
+It has faced harsh scrutiny from regulatory bodies, central banks, and politicians worldwide.
 As a result, Facebook said in a risk disclosure filed with the Securities and Exchange Commission (SEC) that Libra might never launch.

 On the contrary, Binance says it will better handle regulators by focusing on compliance from the start.
 Yi said in the interview:

 “If we want to launch Venus in a country, we’ll make sure it complies with the regulations.”

 As AtoZMarkets reported last week, the Venus project will focus on developing localized stablecoins and digital assets pegged to fiat currencies across the world.
 She explained that Venus drew inspiration from Libra.
 But it would take a more technical approach, giving priority to regulatory compliance.

 Binace Venus project will be a bit different from Facebook’s Libra as it will be focused on partnering with governments and companies in non-Western countries.
 The co-founder referred to Venus as a “Belt and Road” version of Libra, referencing China in particular.
 Yi said that the geographic scope of Venus would roughly align with the Chinese infrastructure initiative.
 That is to build up its infrastructure.